schellingerhout/schellingerhout.github.io/_posts/2017-09-06-design-patterns-creational-delphi.md

 //   LMaze := MazeGame.CreateMaze(ABuilder);
 //The game in turn can create the maze in an abstract way.
 //Difference here between the builder and the factory is that the
-// Consumer does not need to know constituant parts
+// Consumer does not need to know constituent parts

 implementation